richardhenyash/freefrom/README.md

 #### Functional Requirements ####
 * The User needs to be able to register.
+* The User needs to be able to sign in.
-* The User needs to be able to login and logout.
+* The User needs to be able to sign out.
 * The User needs to be able to search for products which are free from one or more allergens.
 * The User needs to be able to add products.
 * The User needs to be able to rate products.